AfonsoManata/House-Price-Prediction---Lisbon/README.md

 📈 Results and Findings

 The Linear regression model reach an 70% rate.
-Location and Size are strong predictors of house price.
 The AreaGross and the number of bathrooms are good predictors of the price.